Ada-Developers-Academy/core-unit-2/api-9-many-to-many/genre-many-to-many.md

 ## Genre Model

-Books and genres have a many-to-many relationship.
+`Book`s and `genre`s have a many-to-many relationship.
 A book can belong to many genres, and a genre can have many books.

-To establish this relationship in our `hello-books-api` with SQLAlchemy, first we will to define a model for `Genre` in a new file `genre.py` inside the `models` folder.
-A genre should have the following attributes: an `id` as the primary key, and a string `name`.
+To establish this relationship in our `hello-books-api` with SQLAlchemy, first we need to define a model for `Genre` in a new file `genre.py` inside the `models` folder.
+A genre should have the following attributes:
+* `id`, integer, primary key
+* `name`, string

 Give this a try on your own, then check out our solution below.